 - 3.7.1.70 Uniform Guidance outlines specific auditee responsibilities.
 In short, the auditee must perform the following: - 1.
 Identify, in the accounting records, all federal awards received and expended (§200.302); - 2.
-Establish and maintain internal control over federal programs that provides reasonable assurance that the grantee is managing federal awards in compliance with laws, regulations, and the provisions of contracts or grant agreements (§200.303); - 3.
-Comply with laws and regulations and the provisions of contracts or grant agreements related to each of its federal programs (§§200.300 and .303); - 4.
+Establish and maintain internal control over federal programs that provides reasonable assurance that the non-federal entity is managing federal awards in compliance with federal statutes, regulations, and the terms and conditions of federal awards (§200.303); - 3.
+Comply with laws and regulations and the terms and conditions of its federal awards (§§200.300 and .303); - 4.
 Prepare appropriate financial statements, including the Schedule of Expenditures of Federal Awards (SEFA aka Schedule 16) (§§200.508 and .510).
-See SEFA requirements at BARS Manual 4.14.5, Expenditures of Federal Awards (Schedule 16). - 5.
+See SEFA requirements here. - 5.
 Ensure audits are performed when required (§200.508); - 6.
 Promptly follow up and take corrective action on audit findings, including preparation of a Summary Schedule of Prior Audit Findings and a Corrective Action Plan (§200.511); and - 7.
 Ensure a reporting package and a Data Collection Form are submitted to the Federal Audit Clearinghouse by the applicable deadline (§200.512). - 3.7.1.80 Governments that expend less than \$750,000 in a year in federal awards are exempt from federal audit requirements for that year, but records must be available for review or audit by appropriate officials of the federal agency, pass-through entity, and General Accounting Office (GAO). - 3.7.1.90 The Single Audit Act provides that an audit made in accordance with the Uniform Guidance should be in lieu of any financial or financial compliance audit required under individual federal assistance programs.
 To the extent that a single audit provides federal agencies with information and assurances they need to carry out their overall responsibilities, they should rely upon and use such information.
 However, a federal agency should make additional audits which are necessary to carry out its responsibilities under federal law and regulation.
-Any additional federal audit effort should be planned and carried out in such a way as to avoid duplication. - 3.7.1.100 To satisfy the requirements of the Single Audit Act and generally accepted accounting principles, the following accounting for grants is prescribed.
+Any additional federal audit effort should be planned and carried out in such a way as to avoid duplication. - 3.7.1.100 To satisfy the requirements of the Single Audit Act and generally accepted accounting principles, the following accounting for awards is prescribed.

-1. Use of separate grant funds
+1. Use of separate award funds

-Grants may be accounted for in the same funds as other operations of a municipality or in one or more separate "grant funds," depending upon grant terms.
+Awards may be accounted for in the same funds as other operations of a municipality or in one or more separate "award funds," depending upon award terms.
 The Governmental Accounting Standards Board (GASB) recommends that governments establish and maintain the minimum number of funds consistent with legal specifications and operational requirements.
-Grant transactions coded within the same fund as other operations may be distinguished by using the BARS local option codes.
+Award transactions coded within the same fund as other operations may be distinguished by using the BARS local option codes.